zegates/RestaurentApp/README.md

 # Restaurent-app

-This README outlines the details of collaborating on this Ember application.
+This README outlines the details of collaborating on this Ember application which uses Ember Node Webkit.
 A short introduction of this app could easily go here.

 ## Prerequisites